 Travelling outside Canada

-You need proper documents to re-enter Canada if you leave, so be sure to check your document expiration dates and renew them if necessary before you travel.
-If your study permit will expire while you are outside Canada, you should speak with an international student advisor before traveling.
-It is possible to apply for a new study permit while outside of Canada, but it may take longer depending on your location.
+You need the right documents to re-enter Canada if you leave, so be sure to check your document expiration dates and renew them if necessary before you travel.
+If your study permit will expire while you are outside Canada, you should speak with an international student advisor before travelling.
+It is possible to apply for a new initial study permit (not a study permit extension) while outside of Canada, but it may take longer depending on your location.

-It is best not to leave Canada while an immigration document extension is being processed, especially if your current document will expire while you will be abroad.
-Please see an international student advisor for details.
+It is best not to leave Canada while an immigration document extension is being processed, especially if your current document will expire while you are abroad.
+See an international student advisor for details.